Nearly everyone has their wisdom teeth removed at some point in their lives.

 Wisdom tooth pain is subjective, meaning each patient has a different experience.
 Some might say it was the worst experience of their life while most simply say they felt sore for a few days.
 Bruising, swelling, and pain are common after a wisdom teeth procedure.

 Swelling after wisdom tooth extraction tends to be the most noticeable symptom.
 Having any tooth removed is an operation that causes swelling, but wisdom teeth can increase this effect due to their location.

 Experiencing a sore throat after a wisdom tooth extraction is also common.
 This happens when the throat muscles swell as well, making it difficult or painful to swallow.
 Jaw stiffness is another regularly experienced side effect, which can make talking or eating a little painful.

 Generally speaking, patients experience a moderate amount of pain and discomfort.
 This is why most wisdom tooth removals require sedation.
 Patients are also given prescriptions afterward to help alleviate the pain associated with the procedure.

-Prescriptions given are usually narcotic pain medicines.
-If you follow the instructions on the bottle and take your medication with food, your pain should be more than manageable.
+Prescriptions for pain management are common following wisdom tooth removal.
+If a pain prescription is given, be sure to follow the instructions on the bottle and take your medication with food, your pain should be more than manageable.
 Tylenol and Ibuprofen can help with any additional pain as well.

 Proper Care and Cleaning